-BUSINESS INNOVATION
+BUSINESS INNOVATION (Stage 1)

+One semester / 10 credits

+Optional

+Nil

 Stage 2 Business Innovation

 In Stage 1 Business Innovation, students begin to develop the knowledge, skills, and understandings to engage in business contexts in the modern world.
 Students are immersed in the process of finding and solving customer problems or needs through design thinking and using assumption-based planning tools.
 The customer is at the centre of the innovation process and the generation of viable business products, services, and processes.